 - The strike plate should be on the jamb.
 To do so, center it on both lines.
 Score around the plate with a sharp utility knife.
 Cut a series of parallel lines into the jamb about 1/4 inch apart using a sharp 1-inch-wide chisel.
 It has to stay within the scored lines and hold the chisel perpendicular to the wood.

 - Remove the waste wood using the chisel, bevel side down, nearly parallel to the jamb.
-The mortise has to be clean, smooth, and flat, and at a depth exactly equal to the thickness of the strike plate.
+The mortise must be clean, smooth, and flat and at a depth equal to the strike plate’s thickness.
 Test-fit the plate as you work to check the mortise depth.

 - Drill pilot holes for the strike plate, and fasten it to the jamb with the screws provided.